jessieren/VirFinder/README.md

-For Windows users, if you have a Graphic User Interfaces (GUI) of R, you fire up a R graphic window and type
+For Windows users, if you have a Graphic User Interfaces (GUI) of R, you first fire up a R graphic window.
+You can click "Install packages(s) from local files...", and choose the file VirFinder_1.0.zip.
+Or you can type,

 	install.packages("<path_to_the_file>/VirFinder_1.0.zip", repos = NULL, type="source")